 Preventing violence against women is the focus of Air Force's Workplace Accreditation program with White Ribbon Australia.

-The program began on 1 November 2015 and Air Force expects to launch as a White Ribbon Accredited Workplace in March 2017.
+The program began on 1 November 2015 and Air Force became a White Ribbon Accredited Workplace in March 2017.

 Air Force is participating in the accreditation program because it recognises that violence against women has a negative impact on the health and safety of Air Force members in the workplace and the community.